tucher/JsonFusion/docs/JSON_SCHEMA.md

   - Who pays for this when they don't use variants?

 But if you move this to layer 3:
-- You can say: "for this particular oneOf-style transformer, I'll use a `json_sink` string buffer", or a small DOM, or whatever fits your constraints
+- You can say: "for this particular oneOf-style transformer, I'll use a `wire_sink` string buffer", or a small DOM, or whatever fits your constraints
 - Different call sites can choose different strategies
 - Core never needs to know about buffering policy at all